BenteVE/Keylogger-SetWindowsHookEx/README.md

 specifically, on the thread that called SetWindowsHookEx.
 This means that the hooking application must continue to pump messages or it might block the normal functioning of the 64-bit processes.
 More info: <https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowshookexw#remarks>

-NOTE: for some reason the x64 version detects keyboard and mouse in x86 applications and vice versa